Adrienne McNeil Herndon

-Adrienne Elizabeth McNeil Herndon was an actress, professor, and activist in Atlanta, Georgia.
+Adrienne Elizabeth McNeil Herndon (1869–1910) was an actress, professor, and activist in Atlanta, Georgia.
 While admittedly an African American to friends and colleagues, she performed with the stage name Anne Du Bignon.
-She was one of the first African American faculty at Atlanta University, where she met W. E. B. Du Bois and subsequently worked with him.
-Herndon and Alonzo Herndon were an influential couple.
+She was one of the first African American faculty at Atlanta University, where she was a peer of W. E. B. Du Bois.
+She was married to prominent businessman Alonzo Herndon.